 hit very hard.
 Navicular fractures often happen while a person is playing sports

-such as football, soccer, or basketball or during activities such as
+such as football, soccer, or basketball or during activities, such as

-Rollerblading, skateboarding, or bike riding.
+in-line skating, skateboarding, or bike riding.
 They can also occur as a result

 of a car crash or a fistfight.

 cause the wrist to look broken and many cause only minor symptoms, it can be

 hard to know if your navicular bone is broken.
 If the bone is broken, you may

 It can be hard to tell the difference between a wrist that

 sprained and one that is broken.
 If you have fallen on